SirJoshi/Sample-Website/README.md

 It's Purpose is to be a Readme Page, They Are Formatted Very Simallarly to Reddit Posts.

-This Folder Containd Everything You Need to Reverse Engineer to Make a **HTML** Website in Github Pages.
+This Folder Contains Everything You Need to Reverse Engineer to Make a **HTML** Website in Github Pages.

 Poke Around and Use www.w3schools.com to Learn More